coupcelle/scholarwander/README.md

 ## Building

-This program links to OpenSSL.
-You should have openssl installed the Debian/Ubuntu way to do this is using the command `sudo apt-get install pkg-config libssl-dev`, Commands for other systems can be found [here](https://docs.rs/openssl/latest/openssl/#automatic).
+This program links to OpenSSL so you should have openssl installed.
+The Debian/Ubuntu way to do this is using the command `sudo apt-get install pkg-config libssl-dev`, Commands for other systems can be found [here](https://docs.rs/openssl/latest/openssl/#automatic).

 To build run `cargo build`